Kubernetes Service Discovery#

 For each service expected to be exposed as Kubernetes Service, configure the lookup:

-Stork looks for the Kubernetes Service with the given name (my-service
+Stork looks for the Kubernetes Service with the given name (my-service in the previous example) in the specified namespace.

 Instead of using the Kubernetes Service IP directly, and let Kubernetes handle the selection and balancing, Stork inspects the service and retrieves the list of pods providing the service.
 Then, it can select the instance.